smaakage85/shapemaker/README.md

 **NOTE**: do *NOT* enquote input values.

-Obviously, depending on your use-case the individual files will need different levels of modification.

 ### :ok: Set-up project
 Initialize project by executing `make init` from the command line in the project directory.
 The `init` target makes the included shell scripts executable and provisions relevant AWS infrastructure.